A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Conclusions

 \section{Conclusions}

 In this study, we used archival HST and JWST photometry data of four dwarf galaxies to derive the luminosity distributions of their cool SG ($T_\mathrm{eff} / \mathrm{kK} < 7$) populations.
 We combined this sample with cool SGs in the SMC, LMC, and M\,31 with known luminosities.
-The resulting ensemble of studied galaxies covers a metallicity range of $1/40 \lesssim Z / Z_\odot \lesssim 1.5$.
+The resulting ensemble of the studied galaxies covers a metallicity range of $1/40 \lesssim Z / Z_\odot \lesssim 1.5$.
 The same picture emerges at all metallicities, both in this work and in literature studies: cool SGs with $\log (L / L_\odot) > 5.6$ are absent, while many cool SGs are observed at lower luminosities.
-By including I\,Zw\,18, our work pushes the boundary from $Z_\odot/5$ to $Z_\odot/40$.
+By including I\,Zw\,18, our work extends the boundary from $Z_\odot/5$ to $Z_\odot/40$.

 We found that theoretical stellar populations predict that helium-burning stars with $\log (L / L_\odot) > 5.6$ should be present.
-In I\,Zw\,18 ($Z/Z_\odot \approx 1/40$), we investigated whether the explanation for the absence of cool SGs at these luminosities could be that the most massive stars evolve into warm SGs ($7 < T_\mathrm{eff} / \mathrm{kK} < 20$).
-This does not seem to be the case, because the locus in the CMD where such stars are expected to show up is empty.
-This implies that in I\,Zw\,18, stars that are born more massive than $\sim$30\,M$_\odot$ evolve into neither cool SGs nor warm SGs.
+In I\,Zw\,18 ($Z/Z_\odot \approx 1/40$), we investigated whether the absence of cool SGs at these luminosities could be explained by the most massive stars evolving into warm SGs ($7 < T_\mathrm{eff} / \mathrm{kK} < 20$).
+This does not seem to be the case, because the locus in the CMD where such stars would be expected is empty.
+This implies that in I\,Zw\,18, stars born more massive than $\sim$30\,M$_\odot$ evolve into neither cool nor warm SGs.

-In the literature, the presence of a multitude of WR stars has been spectroscopically inferred for all galaxies that we investigated, including I\,Zw\,18.
-Combining this with our findings on the absence of bright cool and warm SGs and previous studies in M\,31, the MW, and the Magellanic Clouds, a convergent picture seems to emerge in which, even at extremely low metallicity, stars above $\sim$30\,M$_\odot$ evolve into hot stars instead.
+In the literature, the presence of a multitude of WR stars has been spectroscopically inferred for all the galaxies investigated, including I\,Zw\,18.
+Combining this with our findings on the absence of bright cool and warm SGs and previous studies in M\,31, the MW, and the Magellanic Clouds, a convergent picture emerges in which, even at extremely low metallicities, stars above $\sim$30\,M$_\odot$ evolve into hot stars instead.
 How hot and helium-rich these stars tend to be, and how often they display WR features, remains to be determined.
-But it seems likely that they tend to lose most of their hydrogen-rich outer layers, since all considered evolutionary models above 30\,M$_\odot$ that retain those layers manifest themselves as cool or warm SGs.
+But it seems likely that they lose most of their hydrogen-rich outer layers, since all the considered evolutionary models above 30\,M$_\odot$ retaining those layers manifest as cool or warm SGs.